-taxes (specially for high incomes) thanks to the Splittingstabelle system, which corresponds to a french-like 'Quotient Familial'.
-Note that the system does not take children into account and thus looks more like a bachelor-tax than the natality fostering mecanism it aims to be in France.
+separate declaration became the standard.
+The number of separate declarations in not known.
+Nonetheless, common taxation most of the time leads to less taxes (specially for high incomes) thanks to the Splittingstabelle system, which corresponds to a French-like 'Quotient Familial'.
+Note that the system does not take children into account and thus looks more like a bachelor-tax than the natality fostering mechanism it aims to be in France.
+For recent years where we have micro data, the number of married couples choosing a separate taxation is less than 0.5%.
+Given that there were no additional incentives in the past to choose getrennte Veranlagung, we thus ignore this possibility.